Questions about the Clinical Research Scholars Program?

 No, appointed KL2 scholars may apply for K08 or K23 support.
 If successful, they move from one mechanism to the other.
 However, the total combined K award time can’t exceed 6 years depending upon the guidelines of individual institutes within NIH.
 The goal is to have KL2 awardees “graduate” as quickly as possible to NIH funding.
 Typically, this would be an NIH career development award in the K series.

 No, a faculty appointment in Medicine, Public Health, Nursing or Engineering is required for the KL2 appointment.
-If you are currently in your last fellowship year but will be appointed to the faculty on or before July 1, 2015, you will need to submit a letter from the department/division indicating this pending appointment in your application.
+If you are currently in your last fellowship year but will be appointed to faculty on or before the start of the KL2 award date, you will need to submit a letter from the department/division indicating this pending appointment in your application.

 There is limited office space available for KL2 scholars in the program office, based on need and availability.